Johanna van Gogh-Bonger

-Johanna (Jo) Gezina van Gogh-Bonger (4 October 1862 – 2 September 1925) was a multilingual Dutch editor and translator of the letters of the van Gogh brothers.
-Sister-in-law of the painter Vincent van Gogh, and wife of his brother Theo van Gogh, art dealer.
+Johanna Gezina van Gogh-Bonger (4 October 1862 – 2 September 1925) was a Dutch editor who translated the hundreds of letters of her first husband, art dealer Theo van Gogh, and his brother, painter Vincent van Gogh.

-Van Gogh-Bonger became the key player in the growth of Vincent's posthumous fame.
-Formerly a largely unknown and marginalized figure, she is the subject of a new, full-length biography by a major Van Gogh scholar Hans Luijten and her life is now a focus in popular culture.
+Van Gogh-Bonger played a key role in the growth of Vincent van Gogh's posthumous fame.

+Johanna and Theo van Gogh's son Vincent Willem (1890–1978), who was named after his uncle, founded the Van Gogh Museum in Amsterdam, which opened in 1973.

 Family and early years

 Johanna (Jo) Gezina Bonger was born on 4 October 1862 in Amsterdam in the Netherlands.
 The daughter of Hendrik Christiaan Bonger (1828–1904), an insurance broker, and Hermine Louise Weissman (1831–1905), she was the fifth of seven children.
-She was especially close to her older brother Andries Bonger (1861-1936).
+She was especially close to her older brother Andries Bonger (1861–1936).
 Andries moved to Paris in 1879, and the two regularly exchanged letters.
 Her youngest brother, Willem Adriaan Bonger (1876–1940), became an important criminologist.
 The family was musical, holding evening performances of quartets, and Jo (also called "Net") became an accomplished pianist.
-Unlike her elder sisters, who did household duties, Jo, a "cheerful and lively child," was permitted to further her education by studying English, and earning the equivalent of a college degree.
+Unlike her elder sisters, who did household duties, Jo, a "cheerful and lively child", was permitted to further her education by studying English, and earning the equivalent of a college degree.
 She stayed some months in London, working in the British Museum library.
 As an adolescent, she came under the influence of the non-conformist writer Multatuli, author of the satirical, nineteenth-century anti-colonial novel Max Havelaar.

-From the age of 17, barring her marriage to Theo, she kept a detailed diary, which later became an important source for how she helped create Vincent's posthumous fame, and highlighted the role of her late husband.
-Hans Luijten, who edited Vincent van Gogh's letters for publication by the Van Gogh Museum, was granted permission to see the diary, and used it for his 2019 full-length biography of van Gogh-Bonger, published in English in 2022.
+From the age of 17, before her marriage to Theo, she kept a detailed diary, which later became an important source for how she helped create Vincent's posthumous fame, and highlighted the role of her late husband.